paralect/ship-merge/README.md

 # Ship Merge

-A simple utility that helps merging ship-components into monorepo.
+A simple utility that helps to create a monorepo based on ship-components.

 Just run the following in your terminal, then follow the on-screen instructions.
 ```